 - Are there any significant life experiences that have shaped your worldview?

-Of course, you don’t need to answer each and every one of these questions.
-The point is simply that we’re looking for specific details that show us what drives you.
+That’s just to help you get started.
+Of course, you don’t need to answer every one of these questions in your actual letter of motivation.
+The point is simply that we’re looking for specific details that show us what drives you to be engaged.
 A statement that is too general or lacks clear examples and persuasive arguments can sink an otherwise strong application.
 Equally, a particularly compelling letter of motivation can help push your application to the top of the stack.